snaberino/pota-browser/readme.md

 ### WebRTC Spoofing

 Need to implement several types of spoofing and blocking IP detection via WebRTC.
-See [[#References]]

 - **block**: completely disables WebRTC functionality.
   That mode will block totally WebRTC, with **`--webrtc-ip-handling-policy=disable_non_proxied_udp`** and **`--force-webrtc-ip-handling-policy`**

 - **default**: spoofing and blocking IP detection via WebRTC is disabled.
 But if the site uses WebRTC, you will see a message about it.

 - fake: allow to spoof the external IP address returned by STUN servers.

 ### Timezone Spoofing